 This website is for travelers who are independent, well-prepared, confident, with positive mindset and who don't need the support that paid "NGOs" can offer in exchange for your money (training, guidance, insurance, airport pick-ups, etc).
 There are many reasons why volunteering is a rewarding and fulfilling role.
 As well as gaining experience and new skills doing all type of jobs, you will also meet new people and it will make any trip more interesting.
 Be aware that volunteering is not for everyone!
 So if this is your first time we recommend you to conduct a serious reality check on your personal skills, expectations and goals.

-Hosts listing their projects in VB will support volunteers by offering them this service for free (unlike other sites where volunteers have to pay to contact hosts).
+Hosts listing their projects on VB will support volunteers by offering them this service for free, unlike other sites where volunteers have to pay yearly memberships.
 We need you!
-VB has no fees and makes no profit, this will be always a free service for everyone.
+VB has no fees and makes no profit, this is a free service for everyone.
 We need the support of new and existing hosts for this project to grow.

 Start browsing the listings and use the Contact button to get in touch with your potential Host.
 To prevent Spam you have to be registered to contact projects.

 A well written message gives you more chances to be accepted!

 To get positive answers, you should write a nice and friendly message, including information about yourself and telling your potential host why you want to join his/her project.
 Show that you care and that you are not applying to every project by sending copy/paste messages.

 Complete you VB profile!!!
 Hosts will get a link to it with your message and will be interested in taking a look (read "recommendation written by a host" in the section bellow)